Updating subclusters

 -

-For more information about the resources you can create with Terraform, see this article
+For more information about resources you can create with Terraform, see the relevant provider documentation.

 - Navigate to the folder dashboard